LOUBNATANASSA/project_tasks/README.md

 * Protected routes using Angular **Auth Guards**

 ### Project Dashboard
-* Create and manage IT projects
+* Create and manage projects
 * Dynamic progress tracking (0% → 100%)
 * Real-time overview of all projects